John Fogerty: 1985–1997

 After a hiatus of several years from the music industry, Fogerty's solo career re-emerged with 1985's Centerfield, his first album for Warner Bros.
 Records, which had taken co-ownership of Asylum's contract with Fogerty.
-Centerfield went to the top of the charts and included a top-10 hit in "The Old Man Down the Road".
+Centerfield went to the top of the charts and included a Top 10 hit in "The Old Man Down the Road."
 The title track is frequently played on classic rock radio and at baseball games to this day, but the album led to legal problems for Fogerty.

-Two songs on the album, "Zanz Kant Danz" and "Mr. Greed", were believed to be attacks on Fogerty's former boss at Fantasy Records, Saul Zaentz.
-"Zanz Kant Danz" was about a pig that cannot dance, but would "steal your money".
+Two songs on the album, "Zanz Kant Danz" and "Mr. Greed," were believed to be attacks on Fogerty's former boss at Fantasy Records, Saul Zaentz.
+"Zanz Kant Danz" was about a pig that cannot dance but would "steal your money."
 When Zaentz responded with a lawsuit, Fogerty issued a revised version: "Vanz Kant Danz" (changing the lead character's name to Vanz).
 Another lawsuit (Fantasy, Inc. v.
-Fogerty) claimed that "The Old Man Down the Road" shared the same chorus as "Run Through the Jungle", a song from Fogerty's days with CCR to which Fantasy Records still owned the publishing rights.
+Fogerty) claimed that "The Old Man Down the Road" shared the same chorus as "Run Through the Jungle," a song from Fogerty's days with CCR to which Fantasy Records still owned the publishing rights.
 Fogerty ultimately won his case when he proved that the two songs were distinct compositions and also that sounding like himself was not plagiarizing.
 Fogerty then countersued for attorney fees (Fogerty v.
 Fantasy).
 After losing in the Ninth Circuit Court of Appeals, Fogerty won his case in the U.S. Supreme Court, which ruled that a trial court has discretion in awarding fees to defendants or plaintiffs.

 On May 31, 1985, Fogerty filmed a one-hour music and interview special for Showtime called John Fogerty's All-Stars.
-The setlist consisted of rhythm and blues tunes from the 1960s, as well as material from the Centerfield LP and the song "No Love in You" written by Michael Anderson, which Fogerty found on the Textones' debut album Midnight Mission and he later recorded with Textones' band leader Carla Olson.
+The setlist consisted of rhythm and blues tunes from the 1960s, as well as material from the Centerfield LP and the song "No Love in You" written by Michael Anderson, which Fogerty found on the Textones' debut album Midnight Mission and later recorded with the Textones' band leader, Carla Olson.
 John Fogerty's All-Stars was recorded in front of an audience of Warners Bros.
 Music employees and other invited guests at A&M Records on La Brea in Hollywood.
 The band included Albert Lee, Booker T. Jones, Duck Dunn, Steve Douglas, and Prairie Prince.

 The follow-up album to Centerfield was Eye of the Zombie in 1986, but it was significantly less successful than its predecessor.
 Fogerty toured behind the album, but he refused to play any CCR material.
 Eye of the Zombie took on a darker mood, talking about a troubled society, terrorism, and pop stars selling out.
 For over 20 years after the Eye of the Zombie tour ended in late 1986, Fogerty refused to play material from the album in concert.
 However, "Change in the Weather" was included in the setlist for his 2009 tour, and it was even re-recorded for that year's solo release, The Blue Ridge Rangers Rides Again.